abd10abd/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -na Display current directory contents in a Long format with user and group IDs displayed numerically And hidden files mkdir -p /tmp/my_first_directory: Creates a script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory Moves the file betty from /tmp/ to /tmp/my_first_directory.
+ls -na Display current directory contents in a Long format with user and group IDs displayed numerically And hidden files mkdir -p /tmp/my_first_directory: Creates a script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory: Delete the file betty.The file betty is in /tmp/my_first_directory